Food Stats: Oats

 Storage

-Oats need to be stored in a dry place and have a high shelf life.
+Oats should be stored in a cool dry place.

 Recipes